Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 9. Bug Found: When the site was tested on friends and family, some found it hard to see the previous and next icons for the carousels.
 Some users also suggested the icons were too far apart on large screens.
     - Fix: To overcome this issue I applied a background to the arrow to allow the icon to stand out.
 I also forced the icons on the testimonial carousel towards the middle of the page on larger screens as per user suggestions.

-## Browser Tests

-The site was mainly developed using Google Chrome using the built in dev tools.
-All of the elements detailed in the manual testing section were also checked with Firefox and Microsoft Edge.
-All of the site features work as in Chrome and no issues were found.

 ## Automated Testing